-How to Tell Your Family You’re No Father Along with Your Book than the Last Time They Asked
+How to Tell Your Family You’re No Farther Along with Your Book than the Last Time They Asked

 The holidays have just passed and I’m sure you saw at least some form of family or friends, and if they know you’re a writer I’m sure they asked you how your writing is going.
 It happened to me at least twice.